loeeeee/immich-in-lxc/README.md

 As one could tell, it is a lot of works, and a lot of things to get right.
 However, Immich is quite resilience and will fall-back to a baseline default when hardware-acceleration does not work.

 For the simplicity of the guide, all the components are installed in a single LXC container.
 However, it is always possible to run different components in different LXC containers.
-It is always a design choice.
+As it is always a design choice.

 ## Host setup

-I am using `Proxmox VE 8` as the LXC host.
-It is based on `Debian`, and I have a NVIDIA GPU, including NVIDIA proprietary driver (550) installed.
+I am using `Proxmox VE 8` as the LXC host, which is based on `Debian`, and I have a NVIDIA GPU, with a proprietary driver (550) installed.

 ## Prepare the LXC container